Windell2468/Veni-Vici-Project/README.md

 Submitted by: **Jerry Rogers Jr.**

-This web app: **is abou using API for Yu-Gi-oh Cards Info.
-It fetches random Yu-Gi-Oh Cards with ATK points, DEF points, Type, Levels, and Attribute. **
+This web app: **uses the API for Yu-Gi-Oh card info.
+Each Yu-Gi-Oh card provides detailed information about Duel Monsters, including ATK points, DEF points, Type, Levels, and Attribute.
+This app fetches a random card using the API and interactive interface, allowing users to explore different types of Yu-Gi-Oh cards and their stats.**

 Time spent: **8** hours spent in total